QODIO/selectator/README.md

 $('#selectBox').selectator({
     prefix: 'selectator_',        // CSS class prefix
     height: 'auto',               // auto or element
-    useDimmer: false,             // dims the screen when result list is visible
+    useDimmer: false,             // dims the screen when option list is visible
-    showAllResultsOnFocus: false, // shows all results if input box is empty
+    showAllOptionsOnFocus: false, // shows all options if input box is empty
     searchCallback: function(){}, // Callback function when enter is pressed and
                                   //   no option is active in multi select box
     labels: {